This page looks at the settlement and trial value of personal injury cases in California. This page was last updated on September 2, 2021.

 - Packard v.
 FedEx Ground | 2017 | $1,487,000 Verdict.
 Plaintiff was rear-ended in Adelanto, California by a FedEx Ground Package System driver.
 He suffered a disc herniation in his neck at C3-3-4, had mild disc bulges in his back at mild L4-L5 and L5-S1, and had pain in his legs, hand, arm, back, and neck.

 - Petterson v.
 Ghaemi | 2012 | $31,178 Verdict.
-A Zurich insured defendant is driving his tow truck when he makes a left hand turn into the plaintiff.
+A Zurich-insured defendant is driving his tow truck when he makes a left hand turn into the plaintiff.
 Plaintiff and her passengers, two adults and a three-year-old child, are all injured in the crash.
-Among the injuries are disc protrusions, neuro formal stenosis, reduced motion in waist and neck, and soft tissue injuries.
-The defendant denies liability and disputes the reasonableness of plaintiff’s chiropractic sessions.
-A Los Angeles County jury awards a $31,178 verdict.
+Among the injuries are disc protrusions, neuro formal stenosis, reduced motion in the waist and neck, and soft tissue injuries.
+The defendant denies liability and disputes the reasonableness of the plaintiff’s chiropractic sessions.
+A Los Angeles County jury awards a compensation payout of only $31,178 verdict.

 - Goodman v.
 Marshall | 2012 | $1,850,000 Settlement.
 A 47-year-old dentist is rear-ended by a 16-year-old going 50 mph in his dad’s car.
 The teenager later admits having been illegally under the influence of his friend’s prescription drugs.
-Plaintiff suffers severe injuries from the crash, including a constant and permanent pain.
+Plaintiff suffers severe injuries from the crash, including constant and permanent pain.
 The dentist is forced to see orthopedic surgeons, chiropractors, acupuncturists, and physical therapists in an attempt to alleviate the pain and damage to his back.
-Defendant admits responsibility but claims that plaintiff only sustained soft tissue injuries that should have healed in a few weeks; anything further was prior conditions and stresses related to dentistry.
-Eventually, the defendant’s insurance carrier Navigator made an acceptable $1,850,000 offer.
-Defendant’s father’s insurance, ASCS, paid $15,000 as the owner of the vehicle.
+Defendant admits responsibility but claims that the plaintiff only sustained soft tissue injuries that should have healed in a few weeks; anything further was prior conditions and stresses related to dentistry.
+Eventually, the defendant’s insurance carrier Navigator agreed to pay a settlement amount of $1,850,000 offer.
+Defendant’s father’s insurance, ASCS, paid $15,000 towards the settlement amount as the owner of the vehicle.

 - Corbin v.
 Pascarella | 2012 | $10,400 Verdict.
-A driver insured by the Interinsurance Exchange of the Auto Club runs into plaintiff in an intersection.
-The crash causes lower back, neck, and shoulder pain to plaintiff’s 13-year-old daughter.
+A driver insured by the Interinsurance Exchange of the Auto Club runs into the plaintiff in an intersection.
+The crash causes lower back, neck, and shoulder pain to the plaintiff’s 13-year-old daughter.
 Defendant settles her claim privately with the mother, but a Los Angeles County jury awards a $10,400 verdict to the daughter.

 - Reveles v.
 O’Neal | 2013 | $5,000 Verdict.
 The defendant driver crossed the double yellow line and ran headfirst into the plaintiff.
 Plaintiff receives injuries costing $70,000 in medical bills, but the information is not presented at trial because he did not call a doctor to testify.
-A San Diego County awards $5,000, which is paid by defendant’s insurance, Commerce West Group.
+A San Diego County jury awards $5,000, which is paid by the defendant’s insurance, Commerce West Group.

 - Ducharme v.
 Christian | 2012 | $100,000 Settlement.
-A 19-year-old college student was driving late at night when she is struck by State Farm insured defendant.
+A 19-year-old college student was driving late at night when she is struck by State Farm-insured defendant.
 The defendant was intoxicated at the time and made an illegal left-hand turn.
 The young plaintiff receives severe injuries and must be taken to a hospital by ambulance.
 Plaintiff undergoes several surgeries on her arm to treat the fractures and nerve displacement.
 She requires aggressive titanium screws, aggressive rehabilitation, and continually suffers from pain in her arm, elbow, and wrist.
 The parties reached a $100,000 settlement.

 - In re Ricalde | 2012 | $15,000 Verdict.
 Plaintiff is a nine-year-old passenger in his mother’s vehicle.
-He is injured when the car is broadsided by GEICO insured defendant.
+He is injured when the car is broadsided by a GEICO-insured defendant.
 The victim suffers a toe fracture and is awarded $15,000 by a San Diego County jury.

 - Merrill v.
 Sotos | 2012 | $50,000 Settlement.
 Defendant driver, suddenly and without warning, ignores the red traffic light and speeds into an intersection.
 He rams into the plaintiff head-on.
 The plaintiff is knocked unconscious and receives several back fractures and spine sprains.
 Plaintiff sues both defendant driver and Allstate, his UIM carrier.
-The unnamed county jury awards the victim $15,000 to be paid by the defendant’s insurance carrier, Farmers, and $35,000 to be paid by Allstate.
+The unnamed county jury awards the victim a payout of $15,000 to be paid by the defendant’s insurance carrier, Farmers, and $35,000 to be paid by Allstate.

 - Tapola v.
 Mercury Insurance Company | 2012 | $1,137,500 Settlement.
 A family is driving down a lonely rural California road.
 A defendant driver comes from the opposite direction and fails to yield when performing a left turn.
 The horrific crash is so severe it traps the plaintiffs inside their vehicle.
 The sister suffers a permanent disfigurement to her foot that features constant swelling, pain, and is slightly shorter than the other.
 The mother, who is five months pregnant, is cut out of the wreckage and transported to the hospital by helicopter.
 She loses the baby.
 She additionally suffers a broken femur and pelvic fracture